| Pertile was born on 9 November 1885

 Juanita Caracciolo, Iva Pacetti, and De Angelis.
 After performances

 Pertile sang Mefistofele in Genoa and Padua.
-A series of Lohengrin,
+A series of Lohengrin

+in Manon Lescaut with Caracciolo and Badini.
 Pertile spent the first part of 1923 in Italy

-singing in Milan (Meistersinger (with Journet), Louise (with
+singing in Milan (Meistersinger with Journet, Louise with

-Heldy and Journet), Boris Godunov (with Zalewski), and Lucia
+Heldy and Journet, Boris Godunov with Zalewski, and Lucia

-di Lammermoor (with Dal Monte, Stracciari, Pinza).
+di Lammermoor with Dal Monte, Stracciari, Pinza).
 Then Pertile

 left again for South America.
-In Buenos Aires on the 20th
+In Buenos Aires on

 Flora Perini, Carlo Galeffi and Mansueto Gaudio.
 In Buenos